 The Sensitivity Control allows you to compensate for different subject surface types, colors and lighting conditions.
-Position 1 is the least sensitive and position 4 the most sensitive.
+Position 1 is the least sensitive and position 6 the most sensitive.
 For most subjects 2-3 is a good sensitivity setting.

-Setting and/or adjusting the sensitivity when scanning any new object can be done using the Up/Down buttons on the wand.
-This is best done in Camera View mode in $FastSCAN^{TM}$:
+Setting and/or adjusting the sensitivity when scanning any new object can be done using the Up/Down buttons on the wand, and the computer.
+This is best done in Camera View mode:

 - 1. Click on the Camera icon, or select View/Camera View. - 2.
 Set the sensitivity control to position 1. - 3.
 Pull the trigger to the Preview position. - 4.
-Push the sensitivity control Up arrow to increase the sensitivity. - $\bullet\,$ For the Cobra $C1^{\text{\tiny TM}}$ the red curve of the laser profile should become visible. - 5.
+Push the sensitivity control Up arrow to increase the sensitivity. - For the $\mathbf{Cobra}^{\text{TM}}$ the red curve of the laser profile should become visible. - For the ScorpionTM red and green curves should become visible; the red curve is the laser profile as viewed by the bottom camera, and the green curve is the laser profile as viewed by the top camera. - 5.
 If no laser profile ever becomes visible, try moving the Wand towards or away from the object. - 6.
-Set the sensitivity control to the lowest value that gives a clean unbroken curve. - 7.
+Set the sensitivity control to the lowest value that gives a clean unbroken curve(s). - 7.
 Return to the standard view by deselecting Camera View mode.